 Take A Virtual Tour

 In a situation like this, where an entire library is made available for free, the library itself serving as your only documentation, your bound to have some questions.
 This page is meant to address some of the more common questions we’ve received.
-For further help I encourage you to seek support on the Talislanta Yahoo Group, the place the rest of us fans have called home for years.
+For further help I encourage you to seek support on the Facebook group.
 Onto the questions!

 1. I’m not familiar with Talislanta.
 Can you tell me a little about the setting or its system?

 2. Can you provide an example from a Tal book you feel captures the “flavor” of the setting?

 3. Um… five editions?
 How on earth do I go about picking an edition?

 4. So only look at 4E/5E and only big difference is Char Gen?
 How do each change the game?

 5. I’m ready to start reading.
 Any advice on how to approach this thing or just cover to cover?